nextgis/docs_ngcom/source/data_upload.rst

 Raster and vector geodata are uploaded to :ref:`Web GIS <ngcom_description>` by creating :ref:`Raster layer <ngcom_raster_layer>` and :ref:`Vector layer <ngcom_vector_layer>` resources respectively.

 .. note::
 	The size limit for uploaded files depends on the selected plan.
-For **Premium** - 2.0 GiB, for **Free** - 128 MB and **Mini** - 256 MB.
+For **Premium** - 2.0 GB, for **Free** - 128 MB and **Mini** - 256 MB.
 For rasters, this limit corresponds to uncompressed files in EPSG: 3857.

 .. _ngcom_data_preview: